Parts of Agricultural economy/Description

 Regional aggregation and trade

-MAGNET is flexible in its regional aggregation (129 regions).
-In linking with IMAGE, MAGNET distinguishes individual European countries and 22 large world regions, closely matching the regions in IMAGE (Figure IMAGE regions).
+MAGNET is flexible in its regional aggregation (140 regions).
+In linking with IMAGE, MAGNET distinguishes 28 individual large world regions, closely matching the regions in IMAGE (Figure IMAGE regions).
+Slightly more detail is provided the European regions in order to properly model the EU single market.
 Similar to most other CGE models, MAGNET assumes that products traded internationally are differentiated according to country of origin.
 Thus, domestic and foreign products are not identical, but are imperfect substitutes (Armington assumption; Armington, 1969).

 In addition to the standard GTAP model, MAGNET includes a dynamic land-supply function (Van Meijl et al., 2006) that accounts for the availability and suitability of land for agricultural use, based on information from IMAGE (see below).
 A nested land-use structure accounts for the differences in substitutability of the various types of land use (Huang et al., 2004; Van Meijl et al., 2006).
 In addition, MAGNET includes international and EU agricultural policies, such as production quota and export/import tariffs (Helming et al., 2010).

-MAGNET distinguishes the livestock commodities of beef and other ruminant meats, dairy cattle (grass- and crop-fed), and a category of other animals (e.g., chickens and pigs) that are primarily crop fed.
+MAGNET distinguishes the livestock commodities of beef cattle, dairy cattle, other cattle (sheep & goats), dairy cattle, poultry, and pig and other animal products.
+The first three are the ruminant sectors which are grass and crop fed, while the poultry and pigs sectors are crop fed.
 Modelling the livestock sector includes different feedstuffs, such as feed crops, co-products from biofuels (oil cakes from rapeseed-based biofuel, or distillers grain from wheat-based biofuels), and grass (Woltjer, 2011).
 Grass may be substituted by feed from crops for ruminants.

 In MAGNET, land supply is calculated using a land-supply curve that relates the area in use for agriculture to the land price.
 Total land supply includes all land that is potentially available for agriculture, where crop production is possible under soil and climatic conditions, and where no other restrictions apply such as urban or protected area designations (see also Component Land-use allocation).
-In the IMAGE model, total land supply for each region is obtained from potential crop productivity and land availability on a resolution of 5x5 arcminutes.
+In the IMAGE model, total land supply for each region is obtained from potential crop productivity and land availability on a resolution of 5x5 arcminutes (Mandryk et al., 2015).
 The supply curve depends on total land supply, current agricultural area, current land price, and estimated price elasticity of land supply in the starting year.
-Recently, the earlier land supply curve (Eickhout et al., 2009) has been updated with a more detailed assessment of land resources and total land supply in IMAGE (Mandryk et al., 2015), and with literature data on current price elasticities.
 Regions differ with regard to the proportion of land in use, and with regard to change in land prices in relation to changes in agricultural land use.
-In regions where most of the area suitable for agriculture is in use, the price elasticity of land supply is small, with little expansion occurring at high price changes.
-In contrast, in regions with a large reserve of suitable agricultural land, such as Sub-Saharan Africa and some regions in South America, the price elasticity of land supply is larger, with expansion of agricultural land occurring at smaller price changes.

 Reduced land availability

 By restricting land supply in IMAGE and MAGNET, the models can assess scenarios with additional protected areas, or reduced emissions from deforestation and forest degradation (REDD).
-These areas are excluded from the land supply curve in MAGNET, leading to lower elasticities, less land-use change and higher prices, and are also excluded from the allocation of agricultural land in IMAGE (e.g., Overmars et al., 2014).
+These areas are excluded from the land supply curve in MAGNET, leading to lower elasticities, less land-use change and higher prices, and are also excluded from the allocation of agricultural land in IMAGE (e.g., Overmars et al., 2014, Doelman et al., 2018).

 Intensification of crop and pasture production